 Things to keep in mind when having a worker in your home

-If you are worried about having workers in your home during the current Lockdown, we suggest keeping the following things in mind (which is based on Government Guidance, correct at 15/05/20):
+If you are worried about having workers in your home during the current situation, we suggest keeping the following things in mind (which is based on Government Guidance for businesses in England, correct at 04/11/20):

 - Consider whether there is a way to achieve the same thing without someone coming into your home, or having them in your home for a shorter amount of time.
 For example, it may be possible to use remote working tools such as Skype to help with preparation for a job, or a quicker (yet still safe) interim solution could be used while delaying a final fix until restrictions are loosened).